CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/10-Introduction to Globus and Rclone.md

 ---
-title: "Introduction to Globus and Rclone"
+Title: "Introduction to Globus and Rclone"
 teaching: 2
 exercises: 2
 questions: